selcukcihan/saga-assignment/README.md

 ### Configurable Embedding Provider - Default Decided

-OpenAI is the default provider, using `text-embedding-3-small` as the initial cost-conscious embedding model.
+OpenAI is the default provider, using `text-embedding-3-small` with 1,536 dimensions.
+It is a pragmatic assignment default because embedding requests are usually the highest-volume model operation in ingestion and retrieval: the smaller model reduces cost and latency while providing sufficient general-purpose semantic quality for the supplied heterogeneous fixtures.
+Its widely supported OpenAI embeddings contract also makes the default straightforward for reviewers to run.
+This is a starting assumption, not a measured claim that it is the best model for legal retrieval; a production choice requires evaluation against representative legal questions, documents, citation recall, latency, and cost.

 Provider base URL, API key, model name, batch size, timeout, and expected dimensions come from validated environment configuration.
 The embedding gateway depends on an application interface rather than exposing the OpenAI SDK to application services.
+This keeps hosted OpenAI and OpenAI-compatible local endpoints behind the same application boundary.

 An OpenAI-compatible local endpoint may replace the hosted provider without changing application services.
-Embedding dimensions are nevertheless a database concern: the pgvector schema uses the default model's 1,536 dimensions.
+A local model can improve data control and remove per-request provider cost, but adds model hosting, capacity planning, and quality evaluation.
+Embedding dimensions are also a database concern: the pgvector schema uses the default model's 1,536 dimensions.
 Switching to a local model with a different dimension requires a schema/index migration and complete document re-index; arbitrary models cannot be mixed in one index.
 The system persists the embedding provider, model, and dimension with indexed document versions so incompatibility is explicit.

 ### Configurable Generation Provider - Default Decided